tedcook94/AngularFlaskDocker/README.md

   - NOTE: if you run the `docker volume prune` portion of this command while the `database_container` is not running, your local copy of the PostgreSQL database will be deleted.

+## Building and Running with Kubernetes

+This repo contains an example of a UA deployment to Kubernetes.
+The Kubernetes configuration supports auto-scaling for the client and server components, as well as rolling updates for the client, server and database.

+To deploy to Kubernetes locally, download Docker as described above.
+Next, you will need to install a local Kubernetes cluster.
+On Mac and Windows, this can be done through Docker Desktop by selecting `Enable Kubernetes` under the Kubernetes heading in Settings.
+On Linux, you will wall want to install [minikube](https://minikube.sigs.k8s.io/docs/start/).
+After install, you can confirm Kubernetes is running with the command `kubectl version`.

+To install the UA deployment to your local Kubernetes cluster, run the `deploy.sh` script in the `kubernetes/ua` folder.
+That script will create all of the necessary Docker images, deployments, services, data claims, config maps and autoscalers, as well as creating an ingress to access the Kubernetes network.

+Once the script has completed, you should be able to access the client at `localhost:80`.

+The following are more useful commands relating to Kubernetes:

+- `kubectl get pods` will show a short status of all the current pods, while `kubectl describe pods` will show more information.
+  - `pods` can be replaced with any other Kubernetes object (e.g. deployments, services, etc.) to get information on those.
+  - You can also use the `kubectl get pod <pod-name>` to get information on a specific object.
+- The server component has a `/api/cpu` endpoint that can be used to simulate high CPU usage in order to test auto-scaling as follows:
+  - Run `kubectl run -i --tty load-generator --rm --image=busybox --restart=Never` `--/bin/sh -c "while sleep 0.01; do wget -q -O- http://server-service:5000/api/cpu;` `done"` in a terminal.
+  - Open a second terminal and run `kubectl get hpa` to see the status of all Horizontal Pod Autoscalers.
+  - Watch how the CPU usage of the server pods will increase, eventually surpassing the 50% target.
+  - The Autoscaler will then create a third pod, which you can see via `kubectl get pods`, dropping the CPU usage below 50%.
+  - Stop the command in the first terminal, lowering the server CPU usage drastically.
+  - After several minutes, the Autoscaler will determine that the third pod is no longer needed and terminate it.

 ## Miscellaneous